JoMak/safeJs/README.md

 		console.log ('I ran!', param1, param2, param3);
 	});

+	//throws error:
+	myFunction({}, 4, 'a string');

+	//will run
+	myFunction(4, 'a string', document.createElement('div'));

 ####Roadmap
 * Ideally, the `func` method should allow parameter definitions for an infinite set of parameters (i.e. defining a parameter definition for all parameters after the third parameter).
 * The `func` method should also allow parameter definitions to not be placed in the order the parameters occuring in the function (i.e. by specifying a `pos` property to specify a postion)

+##Running
+Don't have any build tools like Grunt set up yet, so I recommend running `bower install` first to get all dependencies required for the library, and then looking at the order of the script imports in the `tests/test.html` file.

+Eventually I'll set of a Gruntfile.